webalternatif/flysystem-failover-bundle/README.md

 This bundle allows creating failover [Flysystem][1] adapters and provides tooling to keep underlying storages synchronized.

+💡 Tip: you may want to use this bundle through [webalternatif/flysystem-dsn-bundle][2], which makes the configuration [much easier][3].

 ## How it works

 This bundle allows you to create failover adapters for Flysystem.
 A failover